linked82/LCD160x100test/README.txt

   - Platform MSP430 Launchpad
   - Processor MSP430G2553 @ 8MHz

-The display is hard wire connected to the display using a brekout board (Digikey NHD-COG14-36-ND) and a FPC connector (Digikey A100284CT-ND)
+The display is hard wire connected to the Launchpad  MSP-EXP430G2 using a breakout board (Digikey NHD-COG14-36-ND) and a FPC connector (Digikey A100284CT-ND)
   - P1.7	SDA 	(pin 5)
   - P1.6	SCL 	(pin 4)
   - P2.5	RST	(pin 2)